May 23, 2019.

 14. Notification of Members.
 CHX and FINRA shall notify Dual Members of this Agreement after the Effective Date by means of a uniform joint notice.

 15. Amendment.
 This Agreement may be amended in writing duly approved by each party.
 All such amendments must be filed with and approved by the Commission before they become effective.

 16. Limitation of Liability.
-Neither FINRA nor CHX nor any of their respective directors, governors, officers or employees shall be liable to the other party to this Agreement for any liability, loss or damage resulting from or claimed to have resulted from any delays, inaccuracies, errors or omissions Start Printed Page 49009with respect to the provision of Regulatory Responsibilities as provided hereby or for the failure to provide any such responsibility, except with respect to such liability, loss or damages as shall have been suffered by one or the other of FINRA or CHX and caused by the willful misconduct of the other party or their respective directors, governors, officers or employees.
+Neither FINRA nor CHX nor any of their respective directors, governors, officers or employees shall be liable to the other party to this Agreement for any liability, loss or damage resulting from or claimed to have resulted from any delays, inaccuracies, errors or omissions with respect to the provision of Regulatory Responsibilities as provided Start Printed Page 25108hereby or for the failure to provide any such responsibility, except with respect to such liability, loss or damages as shall have been suffered by one or the other of FINRA or CHX and caused by the willful misconduct of the other party or their respective directors, governors, officers or employees.
 No warranties, express or implied, are made by FINRA or CHX with respect to any of the responsibilities to be performed by each of them hereunder.